dabinuss/FlatFileDB/README.md

 2\.
 Including and Initializing the Database
 -------------------------------------------

 First, include the database classes and create a database instance.
-You can optionally specify whether the index should be automatically committed to file after every write operation (the `autoCommitIndex` parameter).

 Example: